peridio/docs/src/docs/guides/creating-devices.md

   - The name of the organization you wish to add the devices to.
 - `certificates`
   - The certificates you wish to associate with devices.
 Values for this field should be PEM encoded certificates.
 If a device has multiple certificates, separate them with `\n\n`.
+- `target`
+  - The target you wish to add to the device.

 It is recommended that you quote every field.